ssss1029/newssight/README.md

 }
  ```

  - Make sure MySQL is up and running.
 Modify `/server/database-conns/connection.js` and the connection object in `/server/database-conns/db-setup.js` with the correct credentials.
-Right now, it tries to connect to `localhost` with the username and pass: `localhost` and `localhost`.
+Right now, it tries to connect to `localhost` with the username and pass: `developer` and `developer`.

 # Running
 To run: